A conversation with Sarah Cannon and Mark Goldberg, Index Ventures’ new partners

 TC: What does the investment committee decision process look like these days?

 Mark Goldberg: In the last stage, we have a partner presentation, where the entrepreneur presents and we debrief.
 Then it’s a vote at the partner level.
 Everyone votes 1-10, and if it’s over 7 it’s approved.
-If it’s between 5 and 7, it’s the sponsor’s discretion.
-On average it’s around in the 7 range.
+If it’s between 5 and 7, it’s the sponsor discretion.
+On average it’s around in the seven range.
 Some partners always rank lower, their most enthusiastic is at 8.
 It ends up being a pretty intellectually honest discussion, every vote is the same.
 I’ve worked at other funds before, and it seems like it becomes more of horse trading.
 This feels like a constructive debate, we operate as one team.
-It’s also 6:30 a.m.
-Pacific on Mondays, so there’s that.
+It’s also 6:30 a.m. pacific on Mondays, so there’s that.

 TC: When working with entrepreneurs, how do you keep them moving forward — especially when some seem allergic to product changes?

-Goldberg: I speak more to my background to being an early business hire at Dropbox, but it’s staying focused on the end user and building something people actually want to use.
-Regardless of the paradigm, [we ask], are you building a product where at the end of the day, is the end customer a happy user?
+Goldberg: I speak more to my background to being an early business hire at Dropbox, but it’s staying focused don the end user and building something people actually want to use.
+Regardless the paradigm, [we ask], are you building a product where at the end of the day is the end customer happy user.

-Sarah Cannon: So much of your role in the board for the individual decisions is focus.
-My role is not making decisions but focusing, realistically, and maybe sharing an example from another company you respect.
-The most effective way there is connecting them to a peer.
-We were investors in Lyft and Stripe, and a lot of learning would be between those companies.
+Sarah Cannon: In the board room so much of where we can help is focus.
+My role is not making decisions but helping the management team align on priorities and sharing an example from a company they respect.
+It is often most helpful to connect them to another portfolio company.
+At CapitalG, we were investors in Lyft and Stripe, and a lot of learning would be between those companies.
 We would say, let me connect you to the head of product at Lyft.
 After that coffee, the priorities have been reduced to just a few.

 TC: What’s the filter for companies?

-Goldberg: First off, the [Series] A is where we’re really focused.
+Goldberg: First off, the [series] A is where we’re really focused.
 I think historically Index had really built a brand in Europe.
-King, SuperCell, Skype and others.
-When we set up the team in the U.S., we ended up getting pushed into more Series B. We would have loved to see the Series A on many of these companies, but we were new, it was harder to proactively get to these great deals at the earlier stage.
-So we’re pushing earlier into that Series A. Maybe 7 of the last 10 deals have been [Series] A for us.
+King, SuperCell, Skype, and others.
+When we set up the team in the U.S., we ended up getting pushed into more series B. We would have loved to see the Series A on many of these companies, but we were new it was harder to proactively get to these great deals at the earlier stage.
+So we’re pushing earlier into that Series A. Maybe 7 of the last 10 deals have been [series] A for us.
 The challenge is, how do we find these great founding teams and category winners at that stage.
 Despite the valuations, we want you to hit those check boxes.

-Cannon: As you move to later stage, it’s much more on the unit economics.
+Cannon: As you move later stage, it’s much more on the unit economics.
 That’s part one — really understanding the unit economics, how big of a business can this actually be.
 The market could be really large, but what’s the size of the prize.
 Those are the two things I focus on.
 It’s easy to look at the unit economics.
 There are exceptions to the rule, like Amazon, where the margins didn’t look good along the way… Traditionally these companies haven’t made money, and that’s how you miss really exceptional businesses.
 They are transformative businesses.
 That’s really how I’ve shifted my way of thinking.

-For consumer companies, I think that has to be massive user traction and if you’re seeing wild adoption or a differentiated technology.
+For consumer companies, I think of that has to be massive user traction and if you’re seeing wild adoption or a differentiated technology.

 TC: How do you think about the state of how we talk about mental health in Silicon Valley right now?
 How do you help your founders in this respect?

 Goldberg: I think being a founder is an extremely lonely job.
 I think one of the things that a strong venture partner can do is be a really good sounding board.
 The emotional fluctuations in these businesses are extreme.
 A founder has to be, even if they’re resilient and have a lot of grit, they’re absolutely going to feel the highs and lows.
 If you talk about what makes a venture fund and partner valuable, it’s the ability to damper some of that volatility by being available.
-If someone calls me on a Saturday night, I’m picking up the phone and being present and having that perspective.
+If someone calls me on a Saturday night, i’m picking up the phone and being present and having that perspective.
 If you’re doing this job well, you can help the entrepreneur feel less lonely.

 Cannon: [Part of it is] regulating on both the highs and the lows.
 You’ve had the benefit of working with a lot of companies.
 You can say, this is a great moment, celebrate, but it’s not like we’re going public tomorrow.
 In the lows, you remind them of the good times, you’re modulating to the middle and giving some perspective..
-It’s important to step in as an investor, and to say, “OK, this was a scary moment but this is why I have conviction in your business.”
+It’s important to step in as an investor, and to say, ‘ok, this was a scary moment but this is why I have conviction in your business.’

 It’s a topic that’s a lot of shame.
 It’s very much like an artist, there’s an individual genius creator but there’s a dark side.
 There’s a very known perspective in the founder world.
-I hope we have a few brave founders who come out and say, “Look, I really struggled, here’s how I managed to deal with it.”
+I hope we have a few brave founders who come out and say, look, I really struggled, here’s how I managed to deal with it.

-TC: How have things changed given the shift in the venture landscape, such as with mega-funds like SoftBank?
+TC: How have things changed given the shift in the venture landscape, such as with mega-funds like Softbank?

 Goldberg: We see it as a good thing, for us it’s additional optionality for a lot of our portfolio companies.
 Before SoftBank a lot of times your option is [just going public].
-SoftBank is not the only one, there’s Sequoia growth, there’s a lot of money sloshing around the late stage.
+Softbank is not the only one, there’s Sequoia growth, there’s a lot of money sloshing around the late stage.
 It’s been a boon for our companies — we’re generally playing at a stage before we’d be competitive [with that].

 Cannon: For the later stage, it’s absolutely changing the return profile.
-To SoftBank’s credit, it’s a brilliant strategy, it’s like an index on the private markets.
+To Softbank’s credit, it’s a brilliant strategy, it’s like an index on the private markets.

 TC: How do you differentiate between founders for companies you invest in?

 Cannon: For me, the adjustment [to earlier stage] has been a couple things, like adjusting your risk reward.
 You’re taking a lot greater risk.
 It’s easier to rely on cohort data, thinking that I’ve seen this for three years.
 [At earlier stages] it’s less data, and you’re taking more risk, you need to spend more time about thinking about the team.
-You need to believe that founder is capable of bringing on that high-quality team.
+You need to believe that founder is capable of bringing on that high quality team.
 To move earlier stage, you have to have a lot more conviction.
 In later stages you have a bunch of investors already at the cap table.

 Goldberg: I think it’s absolutely critical that the market is multistage.
 We’re stage agnostic and expertise driven.
-We’ll see a company at the Series A or Series B, and we get to know the founding team.
+We’ll see a company at the series A or series B, and we get to know the founding team.
 We don’t wait for the round to form, we preempt it, and if we don’t do the deal we have a relationship going forward.

 Cannon: [I also think it’s] very specific to the business.
-If it’s an IT infrastructure startup, the person needs to be highly technical.
+If it’s an IT infrastructure startup, the person needs to be highly technical people.
 It maps to the business.
 Do they know their own strengths and weaknesses, do they know the strengths and weaknesses of their existing members.

 TC: How do you think about diversity going forward?

 Cannon: The major focus is how do I address this challenge.
 The numbers speak for themselves in terms of diversity of all types.
-A lot of founders aren’t happy with where they are; we think about what specifically can we do about it.
+A lot of founders aren’t happy with where they are, we think about what specifically can we do about it.
 That’s where we’ve been having a lot of discussions — how are you giving fair reviews, how do you make sure your compensation is the same.
 There’s always the question about funnel and how do I see different candidates.
 My view on that is we should do a much better job in venture and companies in screening for the specific attributes you need in the job.
-We want to push people, rather than going to pools that are easy, such as just to banking, and say the attributes important to an investor is high emotional intelligence, analytical thinking and such.
+We want to push people, rather than going to pools that are easy, such as just to banking, and say the attributes important to an investor is high emotional intelligence, analytical thinking, and such.
 They don’t necessarily come from the same people.

 Goldberg: What’s changed is it is now a board-level conversation.
 At the last 4-5 meetings, this is now a topic on par with the KPIs of the business.
 That didn’t used to exist.
-I agree with the tactical points, we can do a better job with diversity, we’re having those conversations.
+I agree with the tactical points, we can do a better job with diversity, we’re having those conversations..

 TC: What about applications of ideas like the Rooney Rule?

-Note: Update: Cannon reached out to clarify a few things from the interview, which we’ve sprinkled some updates throughout.